-Working with the Space for Art Foundation founded by NASA astronaut Nicole Stott and the Hines Family Foundation founded by former Chief Technologist of NASA Ames, we’ve also partnered with Georgia Tech, Georgia Space Grant Consortium, Mercer STEM Innovation Lab, Morehouse College and Atlanta International School.
-Atlanta Public School kids and kids from a local hospital will create artwork of what space means to them.
-It can be the Moon and stars.
-It could be rockets or astronauts.
-Whatever they choose.
+Working with the Space for Art Foundation founded by NASA astronaut Nicole Stott and the Hines Family Foundation founded by former Chief Technologist of NASA Ames, we partnered with Georgia Tech, Georgia Space Grant Consortium, Mercer STEM Innovation Lab, Morehouse College and Atlanta International School.
+Atlanta Public School kids and kids from a local hospital to create artwork of what space means to them.

 Stan Herd, a native of Kansas, has been active in film, music and the arts in America’s heartland for over 40 years.
 He began creating large scale “Earthworks,” giant eco-friendly artworks made of organic materials, gaining recognition in National Geographic and Smithsonian Magazine.
 Herd, once called the "Father of Crop Art" by CBS news anchor Dan Rather, has been crafting massive-scale designs into fields since the early 1980’s.
 In 2020 he created Earthworks of Kamala Harris and Joe Biden, which gained attention by the Biden presidential campaign.
 Herd has created Earthworks all over the United States as well as in Australia, Brazil, China and Cuba.
 Learn more: stanherdarts.com